git-asdffdsa/pymailib/readme.md

 pymaillib
 =========

-A python library for mail handling
+A python library for mail handling, licensed under the gplv3.

 What is this library capable of?
 --------------------------------